Margaret Mary Pearse: Political career

 She was first elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) for the Dublin County constituency at the 1933 general election.
 She was described as a spinster from St. Enda's College in Rathfarnham.
-She was proposed for the position by Dr. James J.McCann of 23 Terenure Road.This was seconded by Frank Burke, St. Enda's, Harolds Grange, Co.Dublin.
+She was proposed for the position by Dr. James J.McCann of 23 Terenure Road.This was seconded by Frank Burke, St. Enda's, Harolds Grange, County Dublin.

 She was defeated at 1937 general election by losing on the 7th count of votes.
 On 29 March 1938, she was elected to the Administrative Panel of the 2nd Seanad.
 Although she had rarely spoken out in the Dáil or Seanad, or posed any questions, she was described as being a hard worker behind the scenes and rarely missed any meetings.
-She was often referred to as ‘Maggie’ by her colleagues.
+She was often referred to as 'Maggie' by her colleagues.

 She served in the Seanad until her death in 1968.
 However, she and her mother were never more than figureheads for the party.
 She was a founding member of the teaching staff of Ardscoil Éanna in Crumlin, Dublin, upon its establishment in 1939.
 Her mother Margaret Pearse also served as a TD in the 1920s and she and Margaret Mary supported de Valera because they believed he attempted to sustain Patrick Pearse's political vision.

 Family relations

 Margaret and her sister Mary became increasingly estranged from one another due to their many disagreements.
-Margaret devoted the rest of her life preserving her brothers’ memory and supported her brothers’ involvement in the rising while Mary opposed it.
+Margaret devoted the rest of her life preserving her brothers' memory and supported her brothers' involvement in the rising while Mary opposed it.
 Mary was also prone to anxiety and hypochondria.
 Margaret and her mother became very religious and glorified their family's part in the rising at the expense of other insurgents.
 They quickly condemned anyone who questioned or spoke out against the Pearse brothers.
 After the execution of Patrick and Willie, Margaret, Mary and her mother tried to have their bodies released but were refused.